-Emory Program participants are expected to take one course in each of the two sessions for a total of two courses.
+Courses: Emory Program participants are expected to take one course in each of the two sessions for a total of two courses.
 They will earn 3 Emory credits for each course, for a total of 6 credits towards their major or minor in Economics at Emory University.
-Students must choose one (and only one) course in each of two sessions from the following list (the list below is a sample from summer 2016):
+Students must choose one (and only one) course in each of two sessions from the following list:

 - EC351 International Economics (counts as Econ 360)

 - ME116 Essential Statistics for Economics and Econometrics (count as Econ 220)

 - EC212 Introduction to Econometrics (counts as Econ 320)